-Your ability to contribute to your ABLE Account is limited to the following methods: (1) by check (excluding starter and cashier's checks); (2) through an automatic contribution plan; (3) by electronic funds transfer ("EFT") from a linked bank account; or (4) through a Rollover from another qualified ABLE or College 529 program.
+Your ability to contribute to your ABLE account is limited to the following methods: (1) by check (excluding starter and cashier's checks); (2) through an automatic contribution plan; (3) by electronic funds transfer ("EFT") from a linked bank account; or (4) through a Rollover from another qualified ABLE program; or (5) including a rollover from a college 529 plan account.
 See "Using Your Account" below for more information about Rollovers.

-- Checks should be made payable to "Oregon ABLE Savings Plan."
+- Checks should be made payable to "Washington State ABLE Savings Plan."
 Contributions by check must be drawn on a banking institution located in the United States in U.S. dollars.
 For further clarification on acceptable methods of payment, please call the Plan customer service number. - You can contribute through an automatic contribution plan.
 Changes can be made to your automatic contribution plan online on the Plan website or with a paper form you may obtain by downloading from the Plan website or calling the customer service number. - EFTs allow you to make contributions from your linked bank account over the internet on the Plan website.
+Please call the Plan customer service number for further clarification.

-- You may contribute to the Plan through a Rollover by completing the appropriate section of the Application and the applicable rollover account form. - Gifts may be made by third parties via two channels: 1) Paper Forms with a check or 2) Online via your bank account or a debit card.
+- You may contribute to the Plan through a Rollover by completing the appropriate section of the Application and the applicable rollover account form. - Gifts may be made by third parties via two channels: - 1.
+Paper Forms with a check or - 2.
+Online via your bank account or a debit card.

 To make a paper contribution simply download the gift form from the ABLE website and attach a check.
 To make an online gift you must be invited to make the contribution by the account owner.
 Fees may be assessed for online gifting.